 Forklift Training helps to certificate a person, to ensure they adhere to the Health and Safety laws and can operate the forklift truck safely.
 Whilst there are no strict rules on renewals of certification, insurance companies and HSE recommend that all trainees are “refreshed” every three years.
 It is the employers duty to ensure all their employees have had suitable training on the forklift trucks.

-Forklift Training Centres can offer a classroom and warehouse environment, and is ideal for those unemployed.
-There are very few grants available nowadays to get free forklift training, however it is best to speak to your local job centre or careers advice centre for more information about Forklift Training Centres.
+NNT Forklift Training can offer a classroom and warehouse environment, and is ideal for those unemployed.
+There are very few grants available nowadays to get free forklift training, however it is best to speak to your local job centre or careers advice centre for more information about Forklift Training.

 If you are already employed and they have a forklift truck available which you would like to learn on, but your employer doesn’t want to fund it, you can self-fund and as long as your employer agrees with it, we can train individuals up on site but paid for by yourself.
 The more people (3 max) the cheaper it becomes.
 We can do this at the weekend for no extra charge.